SHARP-EATMAN

 Genus Triepeolus

-Cuckoos sometimes have spade-shaped abdomens or other traits that allow them to dig into other bees' nests, and cuckoos generally act differently than their hosts -- many cuckoos spend much of their time skulking around on the ground, looking for their hosts' nests, rather than visiting flowers.
-Cuckoo bees do, however, drink nectar from flowers, and they often appear on the very blossoming plants that their hosts prefer.
+Brood parasites sometimes have spade-shaped abdomens or other traits that allow them to dig into other bees' nests, and they generally act differently than their hosts -- many brood parasites spend much of their time skulking around on the ground, looking for their hosts' nests, or lurking outside of nests, waiting for the opportunity to enter them.

 Distinguishing Epeolus from Triepeolus